skijit/notes/sound/musical-acoustics/chapter2.md

 - ```- x(t - \tau) = a \cdot \cos (2 \pi f(t - \tau) + \phi_0) = a \cdot \cos (2 \pi f t + ( \phi_0 - 2 \pi \tau f))```
 - in other words, you still get a sinuoid but it is delayed by a constant amount - basically treated like a phase shift

-### Mixing Frequencies
+### Mixing
-- Mixing frequencies is slightly more complicated than applying (linear) gain and delay
+- Mixing is more complicated than applying (linear) gain and delay.
+It all depends on the details of the frequencies, amplitude, and phase.
-- This will require a new section.
-But first a sanity check.

-## Units Summary

-## Mixing Sinusoids
+## Mixing Sinusoids...

-###Adding signals with matching frequencies
+### With matching frequencies

 - In this case, we can just add the rays ```- a ``` and ```- b ``` together.
 ![adding signals](/resources/images/music/adding-signals.png)